Using Books to Talk to Kids about Donor Conception

 Zak’s Safari (Tyner) - A two-mom + one kid donor conception story that is fun for all families and all ages!

 My Donor Story (Leya) - There are 25 variations broken down by family type, then boy or girl character, followed by type of conception.
+They also offer a customizable version.

 Our Story: How We Became a Family (Donor Conception Network) - There are many versions.
 There are a few things I’d change (like the use of seed rather than sperm), but I’d still recommend them.
 Note that they originated in the UK, where most donations are altruistic.